Nov 12, 2024

 Research

-Look at key performance indicators (KPIs) on social media, email, website click through rate (CTR) to understand how customers respond, and to what content.
+Look at key performance indicators (KPIs) on social media, email and your website to understand how customers respond, and to what content.
 Pay attention to market research and customer feedback on social media, reviews and customer satisfaction surveys.

 Develop a customer persona

 Know who your customer is and develop a customer persona.
-Brands can put together a customer persona by gathering results from surveys and interviews, discussions with sales and customer services teams, analytics from websites and social media and information from market research.
+Brands can put together a customer persona by gathering results from surveys and interviews, discussions with sales and customer service teams, analytics from websites and social media, and information from market research.

 The data gathered should answer the following questions: